ahrefs/ocannl/arrayjit/lib/anatomy_of_a_backend.md

         - `reinitialize` a backend,
         - `finalize` a context (freeing all of its arrays that don't come from its parent context).

-### Shared (relocatable) compilation, batch compilation

-Shared (relocatable) compilation, with `~shared:true`, improves compilation efficiency, because code can be compiled once for use on multiple devices (in multiple contexts).
-It also improves debugging convenience, by generating fewer debugging artifacts.
-A potential downside is slightly less efficient computations.
+### Batch compilation; in the future: lazy and cached compilation artifacts

-Batched compilation has similar benefits, especially in producing fewer debugging artifacts.
+Batched compilation produces fewer debugging artifacts.
 The compilation might also be slightly more efficient since the compiler needs to be invoked fewer times.
-While `~shared:true` compiles _one routine for many devices_, batched compilation and linking process _many routines for one device_ at once.
+Batched compilation and linking process _many routines for one device/stream_ at once.

+In the future, when we introduce program search, `compile` functions will return compilation artifact objects.
+They will manage compilation lazily, caching compilation keyed by (a configuration of) device.

 ## Tensor nodes, arrays, memory properties